-Offering commercial foam roofing systems for every industry based structure imaginable, Jim Brown and Sons Roofing never lets any obstacle mar its dedication for providing ideal roofing options.
+As a Phoenix commercial foam roofing contractor for every industry based structure imaginable, Jim Brown and Sons Roofing never lets any obstacle mar its dedication for providing ideal roofing options.
 Commercial foam roofing poses no challenge for us either.
 Our extensive experience also involves spraying roofs with a special mixture that ensures reduced energy bills and maintenance costs.

-This kind of commercial foam roofing system is applied in order to make the commercial structure fire proof and can be applied to all kinds of industrial roofs with ease.
+This kind of commercial foam roofing system is applied to a Phoenix facility in order to make the commercial structure fireproof and can be applied to all kinds of industrial roofs with ease.
 In other words, installing crickets by using sprayed-in-place polyurethane foam will not have any effect on the UL-class classification of the roof whether the decking application is combustible or non-combustible.
 This kind of foam roofing system is capable of waterproofing and insulating and is durable enough to withstand harsh weather conditions.
 This system also lowers the effects of extreme temperatures thus lowering heat and thermal shock potential.

 SPF or sprayed polyurethane foam is made of two liquids namely isocyanate, resin or polyol along with an environmental friendly blowing agent that forms small bubbles as in the mixture as it is sprayed.
 When both of them are combined, they form a closed cell liquid that is then sprayed on roofs.